 The Superintendent of Schools, Principals, and other Administrators will send school and District information via email to notify families about important school events, important timely information and District news.
 Please review these emails for information that you may need to know.
 Telephone notifications will contain important timely information.
 In addition, Dr. Adelberg sends a monthly "e-Brief” regularly to share notable information on student and school activities, and achievements, District news and calendar changes.
 Please scan these for important information.
 Please be sure we have your correct email address.

 It is the intent of the Board of Education to establish a culture and practice of civility in all schools and school-related settings, communications, and operations.
 Informed debate, healthy dialogue, disagreements, and informed public opinion are to be expected and are accepted forms of interaction in a democratic society.
-Disruptive, volatile, hostile, and maligning communications or aggressive, mean spirited actions are not accepted neither are forms of inappropriate interactions.
+Disruptive, volatile, hostile, and maligning communications or aggressive, mean spirited actions are not accepted nor are forms of inappropriate interactions.